 The State Bar maintains the roll of all licensees admitted to practice in California.
 Licensees are responsible for maintaining the accuracy of the information in their State Bar record.
 Additionally, licensees must pay the annual license fees to maintain active or inactive status in the calendar year.
 Use the links below to learn more:

-You can calculate your annual State Bar fees and costs through your My State Bar Profile, and then pay by credit card or electronic check from a checking/savings account (ACH).
+You can calculate your annual State Bar fees and costs through My State Bar Profile, and then pay by credit card or electronic check from a checking/savings account (ACH).
 You can also print the invoice available after you calculate your fees to mail with a payment by check.
 Mailed payments must include a copy of the generated invoice.
-Use of your My State Bar Profile will ensure compliance with recently modified rule 2.11 and avoid nonconforming payment penalties.
+Use of My State Bar Profile will ensure compliance with rule 2.11 and avoid nonconforming payment penalties.

 Description